-8.1.3 Methodology for comparing mortality in prevalent KRT patients with mortality in the general population

-Data on the UK population in mid-2020 and the number of deaths in each age group in 2020 were obtained from the ONS.
-The age-specific UK death rate was calculated as the number of deaths in the UK per 1,000 people in the population.
-The age-specific expected number of deaths in the KRT population was calculated by applying the UK age-specific death rate to the total of years exposed for KRT patients in that age group.
+8.1.3 Methodology for comparing mortality in prevalent KRT patients with mortality in the general population applying the UK age-specific death rate to the total of years exposed for KRT patients in that age group.
 This is expressed as deaths per 1,000 patient-years.
-The age-specific number of KRT deaths is the actual number of deaths observed in 2020 in KRT patients.
-The KRT observed death rate is the number of deaths observed in 2020 per 1,000 patient-years exposed.
+The age-specific number of KRT deaths is the actual number of deaths observed in 2021 in KRT patients.
+The KRT observed death rate is the number of deaths observed in 2021 per 1,000 patient-years exposed.
 Relative risk of death is the ratio of the observed and expected death rates for KRT patients.
-The death rate is presented for the UK general population by age group and compared with the same age group for prevalent patients on KRT on 31 December 2020.
+The death rate is presented for the UK general population by age group and compared with the same age group for prevalent patients on KRT on 31 December 2021.